 functions.php

-This file contain the functions checkSolution and getresults as them sub functions described as follow.
-All this function use data and formulas from the Dietary Reference Intakes [1].
+This file contain the functions checkSolution and getresults as the sub functions described as follows.
+All these functions use data and formulas from the Dietary Reference Intakes [1].

-getBMI: it calculates Body Mass Index using user’s weight and height.
+getBMI: calculates Body Mass Index using user’s weight and height.

-getCalorie: it calculates the daily-recommended amount of calories using user’s exercise level, age, gender, height and weight.
+getCalorie: calculates the daily-recommended amount of calories using user’s exercise level, age, gender, height and weight.

-getWaterLower: it calculates the daily lower recommended amount of water, using user’s age and gender.
+getWaterLower: calculates the daily lower recommended amount of water, using user’s age and gender.

-getWaterUpper: it calculates the daily upper recommended amount of water, using user’s age and gender.
+getWaterUpper: calculates the daily upper recommended amount of water, using user’s age and gender.

-getCarbohydrateLower: it calculates the daily lower recommended amount of carbohydrate using user’s daily-recommended amount of calories.
+getCarbohydrateLower: calculates the daily lower recommended amount of carbohydrate using user’s daily-recommended amount of calories.

-getCarbohydrateUpper: it calculates the daily upper recommended amount of carbohydrate using user’s daily-recommended amount of calories.
+getCarbohydrateUpper: calculates the daily upper recommended amount of carbohydrate using user’s daily-recommended amount of calories.

-getFiberLower: it calculates the daily lower recommended amount of fiber, using user’s age and gender.
+getFiberLower: calculates the daily lower recommended amount of fiber, using user’s age and gender.

-getProteinLower: it calculates the daily lower recommended amount of protein, using user’s daily-recommended amount of calories and age.
+getProteinLower: calculates the daily lower recommended amount of protein, using user’s daily-recommended amount of calories and age.

-getProteinUpper: it calculates the daily upper recommended amount of protein, using user’s daily-recommended amount of calories and age.
+getProteinUpper: calculates the daily upper recommended amount of protein, using user’s daily-recommended amount of calories and age.

-getFatLower: it calculates the daily lower recommended amount of fat, using user’s daily-recommended amount of calories and age.
+getFatLower: calculates the daily lower recommended amount of fat, using user’s daily-recommended amount of calories and age.

-getFatUpper: it calculates the daily upper recommended amount of fat, using user’s daily recommended amount of calories and age.
+getFatUpper: calculates the daily upper recommended amount of fat, using user’s daily recommended amount of calories and age.

 getresults: it calculates the user’s nutrient ranges using the functions above.
 These functions were obtained based on Dietary Reference Intakes [3].

-checkSolution: it gets the set of food returned by lp function and checks if this set of foods will satisfy the user’s nutrient ranges, adding up all the amounts of a specific nutrient and comparing with the lower value and upper value.
+checkSolution: gets the set of food returned by the lp function and checks if this set of foods will satisfy the user’s nutrient ranges, adding up all the amounts of a specific nutrient and comparing with the lower value and upper value.

 indexADM.php